Christmas Is Cancelled: Production

-The film was announced in November 2021, with Hayley Orrantia, Janel Parrish and Dermot Mulroney cast as the lead roles.
-“We love a trailer drop.
+The film was announced in November 2021, with Hayley Orrantia, Janel Parrish and Dermot Mulroney cast in the lead roles.

+"We love a trailer drop.
 Get ready for some knee slapping mayhem this holiday season!
-I had the BEST time filming this movie with these amazing people,” Parrish shared on her Instagram.
+I had the BEST time filming this movie with these amazing people," Parrish shared on her Instagram.

 Release

-The film was originally supposed to be released under the name The Fight Before Christmas, but it was renamed later.
+The film was originally supposed to be released under the name The Fight Before Christmas, but was renamed.
 In the United States, the film was released on Prime Video on 17 December 2021.
 In various European and African countries it was theatrically released on 16 December 2021.

 Reception

 Review aggregator Rotten Tomatoes reports that 59% ratings critics gave the film a positive review, with a rating average of 4.70/10.